Engelberg/tarantella/README.md

 Amazing!
 This is all we need to use tarantella to solve sudoku puzzles, along with a list of initial cell/digit assignments (this list will be our `:select-rows` optional argument, which will cause dancing-links to kick off the search by selecting the rows of the sudoku-constraints matrix associated with those cell/digit assignments).

-We want to be able to have a convenient way of entering our sudoku puzzles into Clojure, so we make a quickie converter function to take a vector-of-vectors representation of a partially filled board and return the initial cell/digit assignments.
+We want to be able to have a convenient way of entering our sudoku puzzles into Clojure, so we make a quick converter function to take a vector-of-vectors representation of a partially filled board and return the initial cell/digit assignments.

 ```clojure
 (defn board->filled-cells [board]